nomemory/tutorial-java8-streams-lambdas/README.md

                 (str, times) -> new String(new char[times]).replace("\0", str);
 ```

-If you look closer at the example everything should start making sense now. `containsComma`, `printUpperCase`, `countVocals`, `repeatNTimes` are all variables, but they are no longer used to store data.
-Or at least not that the type we were accustomed to.
+If you look closer at the example everything should start making sense now. `containsComma`, `printUpperCase`, `countVocals`, `repeatNTimes` are all "variables", but they are no longer used to store data.
+Or at least not that the type of data we were accustomed to.
 Rather, they "store behavior", "behavior" that can be passed around your code and played with.

 If we want to actually call the "behavior"/"functionality" associated with a Lambda method we just need to invoke the single abstract method that the `@FunctionalInterface` defines.